Allen-Synthesis/EuroPi/hardware/build_guide.md

 ![_DSC2359](https://user-images.githubusercontent.com/79809962/148646560-23bce840-6db8-463b-95fb-cd9e1df0993c.jpg)

+---

 ### Large Capacitors

 #### Solder the 10uF capacitors to the front (C15, C16), taking care of the polarity.
 The white stripe on the capacitor lines up with the stripe on the PCB
 ![_DSC2360](https://user-images.githubusercontent.com/79809962/148646579-7bc26aa0-817f-4a3e-bb92-e03fa232a60a.jpg)

+---

 ### 7805

 #### Solder the 7805 power regulator to the front, with the metal side in line with the white stripe on the PCB
-*Skiff friendly tip: If you would like your module to be skiff friendly, then you need to now solder the Pico directly to the board, and ignore the stage where you solder female headers.
+*Skiff friendly only: If you would like your module to be skiff friendly, then you need to now solder the Pico directly to the board, and ignore the stage where you solder female headers.
 Before you solder the 7805, bend its legs directly next to the black plastic 'body' at 90 degrees.
 Be very careful that the metal back of the 7805 does not touch any pins of the Pico or the top of the USB port.
 You may want to stick some masking tape between them to make sure of this.
 ![_DSC2402](https://user-images.githubusercontent.com/79809962/148678569-55f028d2-d57a-4ba8-bdff-6e99f8569e60.jpg)
 ![_DSC2403](https://user-images.githubusercontent.com/79809962/148678570-3b66b5c4-cfad-41c3-9fe8-33fa532c0f89.jpg)*

-If you do not mind your module being a little thicker (approximately 40mm), simply solder the 7805 as normal, pushed as far into the holes as the legs will allow.
+If you are not following the skiff friendly build, simply push the 7805 as far into the holes as it will go (up to the flattened sections on the legs), and solder.
 ![_DSC2361](https://user-images.githubusercontent.com/79809962/148646604-5add0541-0e27-4e8b-b558-8c35df24b997.jpg)

+---

 ## Jack PCB